hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 You can see here that there is the `TAG` field associated with the `matthewfeickert/intro-to-docker` image.
-Tags are way of further specifying different versions of the same image.
+Tags are a way of further specifying different versions of the same image.
 As an example, let's pull the buster release tag of the [Debian image](https://hub.docker.com/_/debian) (again, if it was already pulled during setup, docker won't attempt to re-pull it unless it's changed since last pulled).